Game-of-whales/GOW-SDK-IOS/README.md

 ### Step 7

-In order to [notifications](http://www.gameofwhales.com/documentation/push-notifications) sending by server  it's necessary to send information about token to it.
+In order to send notifications from GOW server it is necessary to pass the token information to the server.

 ```objective-c
  - (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {